juddormsby/png-job-scrape/README.md

 - **Incremental Updates**: Updates existing database instead of recreating each time
 - **Failed Job Tracking**: Tracks and documents jobs that fail to scrape (404s, etc.)
 - **Respectful Scraping**: Includes delays between requests to avoid overloading the server

-### Troubleshooting

-The scraper will:
-1. Check for existing `all_jobs.json` and load it if found (incremental mode)
-2. Fetch the latest jobs page from PNGworkforce.com
-3. Extract all job listings and their detail page URLs
-4. Download each job detail page and save as HTML in `html_output/`
-5. Extract structured data using improved HTML selectors
-6. Save individual JSON files in `json_output/`
-7. Update/create consolidated files:
-   - `all_jobs.json` - All jobs in one JSON file
-   - `all_jobs.csv` - All jobs in CSV format for easy analysis
-   - `scrape_summary.json` - Summary of the latest scrape

 ## Output Structure